Processing math: 0%

 Adding 3D image visualization

 In the same way a 3D image can be displayed.
-By following the same stream operator you will obtain such example of display:
+By following the same stream operator, you will obtain such examples of display:

 Example of 3D image visualization with also digital sets.